kirill-grouchnikov/aurora/docs/component/CommandPopupMenu.md

 <img src="https://raw.githubusercontent.com/kirill-grouchnikov/aurora/icicle/docs/images/component/walkthrough/command-secondary-simple.png" width="652" border=0/>

 Command menu is a multi-tiered collection of commands.
 Any command in any tier can have associated secondary content that is, in turn, its own command menu - essentially creating traditional cascading menus.
-At *any tier*, a command menu can have a vertically scrollable [command panel](CommandPanel.md) - seen in the following screenshot above as a 4-column grid of large buttons.
+At *any tier*, a command menu can have a vertically scrollable [command panel](CommandPanel.md) - seen in the following screenshot as a 5-column grid of large buttons.

 <img src="https://raw.githubusercontent.com/kirill-grouchnikov/aurora/icicle/docs/images/component/walkthrough/command-secondary-complex.png" width="348" border=0/>